 These are some of the tax law changes taking effect this year.
 Learn about 8 more 2020 tax changes that may impact you.

 A professional tax preparer can help you to understand your eligibility for deductions and credits, and also to make a plan that accounts for these changes.
 Looking for a trusted strategic financial advisor?
-Contact us to schedule a free consultation.
+Contact us to schedule a consultation.